AndyFerns/Determa/milestones.md

 - [x] Core Engine: Build a Regex Engine (NFA/DFA).

-- [ ] Define Tokens: Create an enum in include/tokens.h for all of Determa's tokens (e.g., TOKEN_VAR, TOKEN_ID, TOKEN_INT, TOKEN_PLUS, TOKEN_LPAREN, TOKEN_SEMICOLON, TOKEN_EOF).
+- [x] Define Tokens: Create an enum in include/tokens.h for all of Determa's tokens (e.g., TOKEN_VAR, TOKEN_ID, TOKEN_INT, TOKEN_PLUS, TOKEN_LPAREN, TOKEN_SEMICOLON, TOKEN_EOF).

-- [ ] Token Struct: Create a Token struct to hold the token's type, its string value (lexeme), and its line number.
+- [x] Token Struct: Create a Token struct to hold the token's type, its string value (lexeme), and its line number.

-- [ ] Implement the Lexer: Write the main lexer.c module.
+- [x] Implement the Lexer: Write the main lexer.c module.

-- [ ] Create a Lexer struct that holds the source code and current position.
+- [x] Create a Lexer struct that holds the source code and current position.

-- [ ] Write a get_next_token() function.
+- [x] Write a get_next_token() function.
 This function will use your DFA engine to match the longest possible token from the current position.

-- [ ] Crucial: The Lexer must handle whitespace and comments by skipping them.
+- [x] Crucial: The Lexer must handle whitespace and comments by skipping them.

+> PHASE 1 COMPLETE!
+(18/11/25, 03:54)

 ## Phase 2: The Parser (Syntactic Analysis)